deckebach-michael/cs457-pa1/README.md

 ## Functionality implemented (at a high level)
 At this time, the following SQL statements (and syntax) are supported:

-    ALTER TABLE <table> ADD <field> <datatype>;
+### ALTER TABLE
 Allows the user to add a new field or column of table to an already existing table.
 The table must exist.
 Note that there is no checking to ensure that field names are unique presently.
-Under the hood, the program is reading in the existing <table> into memory, appending a new field, <field>, to each row, and then writing that data back out to a new file of the same name.
+Under the hood, the program is reading in the existing <table> into memory, appending a new field, {<field>}, to each row, and then writing that data back out to a new file of the same name.

+    ALTER TABLE <table> ADD <field> <datatype>;

-    CREATE DATABASE <database>;
+### CREATE DATABASE
 Allows the user to initiate a new, empty database of name <database>.
 Under the hood, the program is using os.mkdir to create a new folder to represent the database.

+    CREATE DATABASE <database>;

-    CREATE TABLE <table> (<field> <datatype>, <field> <datatype>, ...);
+### CREATE TABLE
 Allows the user to initiate a new, empty table of name <table>, with n number of fields as listed out in the comma-separated parenthetical group.
 Under the hood, the program is writing a csv with the first row consistent with the <field>s provided.

+    CREATE TABLE <table> (<field> <datatype>, <field> <datatype>, ...);

-    DROP DATABASE <database>;
+### DROP DATABASE
 Removes the database <database> and any tables within.
 Under the hood, it is using os.remove and os.rmdir to achieve this.

+    DROP DATABASE <database>;

-    DROP TABLE <table>;
+### DROP TABLE
 Removes a specific <table> from the active database.
 Under the hood, it is using os.remove.

+    DROP TABLE <table>;

-    SELECT * FROM <table>;
+### SELECT
 Queries and returns all values from <table>.
 Under the hood, it is using csv.reader and joining all values using a | separator before printing results to the terminal.

+    SELECT * FROM <table>;

-    USE <database>;
+### USE
 Changes the active database to <database>.
 This command must be used before any of the <table> commands listed above.
 Under the hood, it is using os.chdir.

+    USE <database>;

+### EXIT
+Finally, while not a SQL command, the special keyword 'EXIT' is supported to terminate the program.

     EXIT - terminates the program

-Finally, while not a SQL command, the special keyword 'EXIT' is supported to terminate the program.

 Note that for all SQL commands (i.e., excluding EXIT), semicolons (;) are strictly required.
 The program will return an error message if you attempt to pass it a SQL command that does not end in a semicolon.